 TIB issues Application before One Year Elapses

 Where the TIB issues within one year of his appointment, the existence of mandatory assumption is not completely ignored by the Court.
-The existence of the mandatory assumption in the statute, though if not directly engaged, still has an influence on how the Insolvency Court sees the various competing interests balance out.
-The mandatory assumption is a snap shot of how Parliament viewed the balance between the various competing interest at one moment in time – at the 1 year point.
+The existence of the mandatory assumption in the statute, though not directly engaged, still has an influence on how the Insolvency Court sees the various competing interests balance out.
+The mandatory assumption is a snap shot of how Parliament viewed the balance between the various competing interests at one moment in time – at the 1 year point.
 This is instructive as to how the balance between the various considerations is likely to fall.
-For instance, in the event that the TIB’s application is issued just less than 12 month after the date of TIB appointment, then the Insolvency Court is likely to require something akin to exceptional circumstances, for the interests of the creditors (warranting as sale) not to prevail/be outweighed.
+For instance, in the event that the TIB’s application is issued just less than 12 month after the date of TIB appointment, then the Insolvency Court is likely to require something akin to exceptional circumstances, to warrant a finding that the interests of the creditors should not prevail (i.e. the interests of the creditors are outweighed by other interests).

 ‘Mr Hill, counsel for the trustee, argued that nevertheless the interests of the creditors should weigh more heavily than other considerations because the intention of Parliament was to provide a breathing space of 12 months to the bankrupt and/or his family to enable them to make alternative living arrangements.
 In my judgment, that argument has merit.
 The relevant provision is repeated in other sections of the Act, leaving no doubt as to Parliament’s intentions.
 The alternative would be a technical situation based upon the timing of the application notice, which could be overcome if necessary after these proceedings are concluded by a fresh application by the trustee.
 That could bring the law into disrepute and put the bankrupt and his family through a repeat of the anxiety which they have undoubtedly been facing during the time that this application has taken to be resolved.’